junxit/us-congress-bills-111/bill.md

 ## § 10.
 Sense of Congress

 - **(a)** *Regional cooperation* It is the sense of Congress that the United States Trade Representative should seek to enter into consultations with representatives of countries with which the United States has a trading relationship for the purpose of encouraging those countries to establish bilateral trade preference programs with respect to textile and apparel articles produced in Haiti.
-- **(b)** *Transshipment* It is the sense of Congress that the Commissioner responsible for U.S. Customs and Border Protection should, in consultation with the United States Trade Representative and the Secretary of Commerce, seek to enter into consultations with representatives of countries with which the United States has a trading relationship for the purpose of preventing the unlawful transshipment of textile and apparel articles from those countries through Haiti.
+- **(b)** *Transshipment* It is the sense of Congress that the Commissioner responsible for United States Customs and Border Protection should, in consultation with the United States Trade Representative and the Secretary of Commerce, seek to enter into consultations with representatives of countries with which the United States has a trading relationship for the purpose of preventing the unlawful transshipment of textile and apparel articles from those countries through Haiti.

+## § 11.
+Customs user fees

+Section 13031(j)(3) of the Consolidated Omnibus Reconciliation Act of 1985 (19 U.S.C.
+58c(j)(3)) is amended—

+- **(1)** in subparagraph (A), by striking “May 14, 2018” and inserting “November 10, 2018”; and
+- **(2)** in subparagraph (B)(i), by striking “June 7, 2018” and inserting “August 17, 2018”.

+## § 12.
+Time for payment of corporate estimated taxes

+- **(a)** *Shift from 2015 to 2014* The percentage under paragraph (1) of section 202(b) of the Corporate Estimated Tax Shift Act of 2009 in effect on the date of the enactment of this Act is increased by 0.75 percentage points.
+- **(b)** *Shift from 2016 to 2015* The percentage under paragraph (2) of section 561 of the Hiring Incentives to Restore Employment Act in effect on the date of the enactment of this Act is increased by 0.75 percentage points.

+## § 13.
+Budget compliance

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.